 - Buyer: every third party with whom the Seller enters into an agreement, and/or to whom the Seller makes an offer.

-- Business Buyer: the Buyer acting to fulfil a profession or run a company.
+- Business Buyer: the Buyer acting to fulfill a profession or run a company.

-- Consumer: The Buyer not acting to fulfil a profession or run a company.
+- Consumer: The Buyer not acting to fulfill a profession or run a company.

 - Delivery: factual delivery to the Buyer, to his house/company address or otherwise, of the agreed items and/or half-ready products.

 - Webshop: the shop run by the Seller at www.lenouveauchef.com.